BUG-Rating

 An Overview of BUG Rating

 BUG ratings enable people to make an informed decision about how appropriate a light fixture is for various outdoor applications and locations.
+The overall rating for a fixture is determined by the highest subcategory rating among backlight, uplight, and glare, meaning the highest value in any of these categories sets the overall rating.
 Using light fixtures with lower BUG ratings reduces unnecessary light pollution and promotes a more sustainable approach to outdoor lighting.

 What is BUG Rating?